 Ask a rich man how he has made his millions.
 The politically correct and therefore most common answer is hard work.
 Cool, but this is not a morning show.

-Hard work by itself means nothing and will not produce wealth unless it’s put in the right context.
+Hard work means nothing by itself.
+It won’t produce wealth unless it’s put in the right context.
 People forced to endure endless shifts in factories are without a doubt working hard.
 Where’s their money?
 Well, you can ask the same rich man.

-Unless you are in a position where your “hard work” can be appreciated, it will not make you richer.
+Unless you are in a position where your “hard work” is appreciated, it will not make you richer.
 This is a very sad fact of life which illustrates how unfair and evil the system is.

-The same principle of effort appreciation can be found in lifting, believe it or not.
+The same principle of effort appreciation can be found in lifting.
 Its presence becomes obvious when you realize the difference between working out and training.
-Exercising, chasing the burn, mixing it, getting extreme….etc. will without a doubt tire you, but does this mean that you are actually progressing?
+Exercising will tire you but does fatigue always equal progress?
 Is your hard work leading you where you want to go?

-Just going through the motions until you are fatigued will not be as beneficial as having systematic approach meant to produce the results that you are after for the long run.
-That’s what training is.
-Through specific effort and skill development, you try to reach measurable progress.
-You are no longer spending your energy just for the sake of it.
-You are walking in a direction that you have chosen.
-That’s when the mechanism starts working in your favor.
+Just going through the motions until you are fatigued is not as beneficial as having a systematic approach designed to produce the results that you are after in the long run.
+That’s what training is – trying to reach measurable progress through specific effort and skill development.

 When you train, you are no longer spending your energy for the sake of it.
 You are walking in a direction that you have chosen.
 That’s when the machine starts to work in your favor.